-Oculus Browser supports using the Google Chrome (or other Chromium compatible browsers) developer tools to debug sites on your Oculus Go and Quest device.
+Oculus Browser supports using the Google Chrome (or other Chromium compatible browsers) developer tools to debug sites on your Oculus Quest device.
 This lets you access all of your familiar tools including the console, timeline, profiler, DOM viewer, etc. You’ll also be able to see a snapshot of what’s on screen in the headset right from your computer screen.